ObiBaratt/ObiBaratt/README.md

 ## I Enjoy
 - Consistent improvement.
 Sometimes it seems like such a huge amount of effort to improve, but if you keep taking incremental steps towards perfection they quickly add up.
 - My hobbies include Powerlifting, Hiking, Reading, and Programming!
 (Notice a theme?)

+## I'm working on
+- Freelance software engineering.
+If you need dev work send a message on my LinkedIn, or book a time on my [Calendly](https://calendly.com/obib/chat).
+- Some *really* innovative startups.

 ## I Help Run
 [The 1700+ member Sacramento JavaScript Meetup](https://www.meetup.com/the-sacramento-javascript-meetup/)